 DoJ Research Agenda

-The DoJ Research Agenda outlines the Department’s identified research priorities for the next three years (2021 – 2024).
+The DoJ Research Agenda outlines the Department’s identified research priorities for the next three years.
 The core objective of the Research Agenda is to provide the evidence necessary to support the policy making process, to further strengthen the link that exists between research and policy development.
-Whilst this is the first formal Research Agenda commissioned by the Department, it has been founded on a long standing commitment to evidence based policy.

-This Research Agenda seeks to develop this commitment by highlighting the strategically important research needs that the Department will seek to develop over the period to 2024.
-To facilitate a more strategic and cross divisional examination of research, the priorities identified herein are mapped against the thematic priorities for the Department as set out in the Department of Justice Business Plan for 2021/22:
+This Research Agenda seeks to develop this commitment by highlighting the strategically important research needs that the Department will seek to develop over the period to 2027.
+To facilitate a more strategic and cross divisional examination of research, the priorities identified herein are mapped against the thematic priorities for the Department as set out in the Department of Justice Business Plan for 2023/24 and the second year of the Corporate Plan for the period 2022-25:

 • Support Safe and Resilient Communities;